About the Holocaust Survivor Legacy Project

 The Survivor Legacy Education Project is an interactive database to record the oral history of Westchester survivors for use by teachers with their students and adults, too.

-We are interviewing these survivors and creating both audio and visual accounts of their stories.
-The interviews will be edited into a 25-30 minute program in which their personal effects: photographs, letters, artifacts of their childhood and the war years (e.g. Stars of David), personal papers (e.g. passports, etc.) to illustrate the lives of these individuals.
-Many have few items, but these need to be preserved and shared with the next generation.
-We are creating an exciting tool for teachers to use with their students.
+We are interviewing these Survivors to create audio and visual accounts of their stories.
+The interviews will be edited into 25-30-minute programs of their preserved memories including photographs, letters, artifacts of their childhood and the war years (e.g., Stars of David), and personal documents (e.g., passports, etc.) to be shared with future generations.
+This multimedia tool is an important resource for teachers to use to bring their stories to life and further engage students.

-Each program will include full written biographical text, family photos, student study guide specific to individual teacher materials (which would include supplemental readings about the subtopics of the Holocaust that might pertain to the individual, e.g. the Kindertransport, Kristallnacht, a particular concentration or death camp, etc.).
+Each program includes full written biographical text, family photos and student study guides for individual teacher materials including supplemental readings about the subtopics of the Holocaust that might pertain to the individual, e.g., the Kindertransport, Kristallnacht, a particular concentration or death camp, etc.